14 Indoor Dog Parks to Help Your Pup Get through the Long Winter · Kinship

 Because the cold weather shouldn’t stop your dog from living their best life.

-It’s hard to overstate the importance of a top-notch dog park in a pup’s life.
-They’re not just patches of grass with slightly more entertaining smells than the patches of grass at home; they’re also places for your pup to destress, get some life-extending exerciseopens in a new tab, and learn how to play nice with others.
-It’s like if the gym, school, the local bar were all in one place.
+It’s hard to overstate the importance of a top-notch dog park in many pup’s lives.
+While they are not for every dog, for those that love them, they’re not just patches of grass with slightly more entertaining smells than the patches of grass at home; they’re also places for pups to destress, get some life-extending exercise, and learn how to play nice with others.
+It’s like if the gym, school, and local bar were all in one place.

 JB’s Indoor Dog Park — Norwell, Massachusetts